AlexJReid/blog/content/posts/dynamodb-complex-queries-2/index.md

 > ... and so on, let me know if you spot any others!

+Like our original approach, maintaining an index is not not free.
+Every eligible item written to the table is also written to the index.
+In the final post, we will look at economising by overloading GSIs, generating some statistics and maybe more.

+Thanks for following along so far!

 The [NoSQL Workbench](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/workbench.html) model is [available for download](product-comments-nosql-wb-v2.json).
 NoSQL Workbench is a **great** tool, try it out if you haven't already.

-In the final post, we will add some statistics, pagination and an API.

-After that we will explore how we can solve the same problem with another NoSQL database, Cloud Bigtable.
-Thanks for following along so far!

 _Comments and corrections are welcome._